markjprice/cs10dotnet6/errata.md

 > Thanks to [Hoshyar Karimi](https://github.com/HoshyarKarimi) for raising this [issue on 1 June 2022](https://github.com/markjprice/cs10dotnet6/issues/73)

-After step 7, steps 8 to 10 are only needed for SQLite and its `Northwind.db` file.
+After step 7, steps 8 to 10 are only needed for SQLite and its `Northwind.db` file if you are running the project using Visual Studio 2022.

 Step 11 is needed for both SQLite and SQL Server.
 I should have made that clearer.

 For example:

-### If you are using SQL Server or SQLite with Visual Studio Code
+### If you are using (a) SQL Server or (b) SQLite with Visual Studio Code

 If you are using SQL Server then the data is stored in a database outside the project.
 It will be found if the connection string is valid for the server name and database name.